ZcashFoundation/frost/rfcs/0001-messages.md

 # FROST messages

-Proposes a message layout to exchange information between participants of a FROST setup.
+Proposes a message layout to exchange information between participants of a FROST setup using the [jubjub](https://github.com/zkcrypto/jubjub) curve.

 ## Motivation